citrontruc/personal-notes/c-sharp/99WeirdThings.md

 ## Return Types

 I have a class to create PagedLists (lists with additional properties).
-However, my retrun type is IEnumerable.
+However, my return type is IEnumerable.
 My PagedList is therefore converted to an IEnumerable ==> It loses its additional properties.
 If I wanted to have them, I should either define an IResponse type and add the properties at the time of respones or change my Response so that it is not an IEnumerable.

 ```cs
 public async Task<IEnumerable<Album>> GetAllAlbums(